Skip to Content

 Standard Tier Sizes

-For smaller windows like windows located in most bathrooms, above the kitchen sink, or attics that will not require the need of full-length curtains to cover them, tier curtains are there to add privacy for covering these half windows.
+For smaller windows in most bathrooms, above the kitchen sink, or attics that will not require full-length panels, tier curtains are there to add privacy for covering these half windows.

-Usually, homeowners will need to purchase tier windows in pairs so that they can easily slide both on the side, just like regular full-length curtains.
+Usually, homeowners purchase tier windows in pairs to easily slide both on the side, just like regular full-length coverings.

-Like regular full-length curtain panels, homeowners also have the option of having them made custom to fit the window tier curtains will cover.
+Like regular full-length curtain panels, homeowners also have the option of having them made custom to fit a window.

 Standard Valance Sizes

-Valance in terms of curtain covering may be a foreign term to some, but once a quick web search is done, any homeowner might recognize valances from the cozy rooms of your grandparent’s home.
+Valance in curtain covering may be a foreign term to some, but once a quick web search is done, any homeowner might recognize valances from the cozy rooms of your grandparent’s home.

 It is the strip of fabric used to cover the upper half of any window but is most generally seen on the full covering setup of bay windows.
-Valances are also used to hide curtain rods, window blinds or shades.
+Valances also hide curtain rods, window blinds, or shades.

-The standard valance will have a width of 50 inches or 127 centimeters from side to side and will have a depth of 3 to 5 inches or about 8 to 13 centimeters.
-Depths can easily be adjusted according to any homeowner’s window style and the valance design.
+The standard valance will have a width of 50 inches or 127 centimeters from side to side and a depth of 3 to 5 inches or about 8 to 13 centimeters.
+Depths can easily be adjusted according to the homeowner’s window style and the valance design.

 Curtain Size Chart